-There's a lot of narrative ground for School Spirits, starring Peyton List and Milo Manheim, especially as Season 3 has continued to build out the world's rules, which have expanded tenfold.
-That leads to some ideas inevitably being left on the cutting room floor—If they even make it that far.
+There's a lot of narrative ground for School Spirits, starring Peyton List and Milo Manheim, especially as Season 3 has continued to build out the world's rules.
+This has led to some ideas inevitably being left on the cutting-room floor, if they even made it that far.

-The School Spirits Season 3 That Shouldn't Have Been Deleted
+The School Spirits Season 3 Scene That Shouldn't Have Been Deleted

 Simon Could Have Been a Marionette Doll.

-While speaking to The Direct's Russ Milheim, School Spirits star Kristian Ventura revealed that the show cut out what sounds like a really awesome scene in Episode 5 of Season 3 that involved tons of prep to make a reality.
+While speaking with The Direct's Russ Milheim, School Spirits star Kristian Ventura revealed that the show cut an interesting scene in Episode 5 of Season 3, which required tons of prep to bring to life:

 Kristian Ventura: There was a scene in Episode 5 where 'School Spirits' had a bit of a carnival, and there were like different things set up, I think it was five, like a puppeteer show and whatever.
 There is a scene that they filmed where Maddie hallucinates in such a strong way, where she actually sees Simon tied like a marionette doll hanging to the ceiling...